 - Do look like a tourist, Kiwi’s love to help tourists

-- look like you are interesting to talk to, but not too interesting, not many people will stop for you if you look too weird!
+- Be sure that it looks like you are interesting to talk to, but not too interesting, not many people will stop for you if you look too weird!

-- look like you are good company and friendly
+- As well you need to be good company and friendly (not too friendly!)

 - If you hitchhike with your surfboard, Dog, Lots of Luggage, Guitar, 3 or more people or a bad attitude, expect delays in getting a ride, but you will still find someone to pick you up in New Zealand!
 It is that easy…